croessner/nauthilus-website/docs/configuration/database-backends/lua.md

 ### lua::custom_hooks

 Custom hooks allow you to define HTTP endpoints that execute Lua scripts.
-When OIDC authentication is enabled, you can restrict access to these endpoints based on scopes.
+You can optionally restrict access to these endpoints based on scopes.

 #### Definition of a "custom_hooks" list